Developing Innovative Technologies and Design Methods for Energy and Water Systems

 The Food and Agriculture Organization of the United Nations calculates that agricultural irrigation consumes 70 percent of our global fresh waterRead more.

-Background This project has been outsourced to WERL by a Toronto-based company that is currently developing innovative inline systems forRead more.
+This project has been outsourced to WERL by a Toronto-based company that is currently developing innovative pico-scale hydro turbine systems, usedRead more.

 Oil Sands Tailing Water Treatment System